Everything you need to know about applying:

 The College offers two programmes of study:

-Students who did not do GCSE Art and Design, Textiles or Graphics have the opportunity to do AS Art if they have the relevant skills.
+Students who did not do GCSE Art and Design, Textiles or Graphics have the opportunity to do A Level Art if they have the relevant skills.
 You will need to contact the Admissions Team after your interview, who will email you an assessment task.

 In addition to the above the College also provides a number of Additional Studies courses.

 Complete on-line application

 We welcome applications for 2018 entry at any time after our Open Evenings in October 2017 until the end of January 2018.
 Please do not rush, as it is important that you make the appropriate choice of programme and subjects.
 Applications for 2021 Entry have now closed.
 In a small number of individual cases late applications, due to extenuating circumstances, are accepted.
 Please contact the College Admissions Office if you wish to discuss the matter further.

 Keep in touch

 The majority of interviews take place in College between November and March.

 Please bring your most recent report and a hand written personal statement with you to your interview.

 The personal statement should outline your main achievements both in and out of school and your current career plans including any university course ideas.